stjordanis/token_sale_starter/README.md

 Token Sale Starter is a quick to start token sale contract and dApp with following features:

-* ERC-20 compatible (enhanced)
+* ERC-20 compatible
 * Buy and transfer tokens for end users
-* Withdraw, set rate, etc., whitelists for owner
+* Withdraw, set rate, whitelists, etc. for owner

 Sales through this contract/ dApp after the event should then be imported into main contract (see below).

+## Why?

+We have too many repeating functions for each new contract.
+Why instead not to modularize everything and make a contract for the each specific job of the major contract?
+Think of this project as a library-driven development for businesses.
+This one is meant to do simple job - fill the token details (what' you're selling) and requirements (as an example, currently whitelisting is implemented and can be set by the contarc towner wiuthout touching the code itself).

 ## Install